How to show the favorites bar and the favorites center in Internet Explorer

-If you have used the Favorites feature in Internet Explorer before, you probably know that there's always a folder called Favorites bar that may confuse you.
-Why is there a Favorites bar folder if I am already in my Favorites folder?
+If you have used the favorites in Internet Explorer before, you probably know that there is always a folder called the Favorites Bar.
+Why is there a Favorites Bar folder if I am already in my favorites?

-Well, the explanation is that the Favorites bar folder is special because you can show all the folders and web pages it contains right under the address bar, just like a bookmark bar in other web browsers.
+The explanation is that the Favorites Bar folder is special because it can show all the folders and web pages it contains right under the address bar, just like a bookmark bar in other web browsers like Google Chrome or Opera.
 This is also the reason why every time you try to delete it, the folder is created again the next time Internet Explorer is opened.

-The Favorites Center is really useful as it allows you to organise and access all your Favorite web pages in one place.
-To make the most of it, you can choose to pin it to the browser window and use it as an extended Favorites Bar, where you can access all your Favorite pages.
+The Favorites Center allows you to organise and access all your favorite web pages in one place.
+To make the most of it, you can choose to pin it to the browser window and use it as an extended favorites bar, where you can access all your favorite web pages.

-To do this, you must open the browser and click the “View favorites, feeds, and history” icon (the little star) on the top right corner of the Internet Explorer window.
+To do this, you must open Internet Explorer and click the “View favorites, feeds, and history” icon (the little star) on the top right corner of the window.
+You can also press ALT+C on your keyboard.
 The Favorites Center is now shown.

 Click the “Pin the Favorites Center” button in the top left corner of the Favorites Center.